openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 startAbilityByCall(want: Want): Promise&lt;Caller&gt;;

-Starts an ability in the foreground or background and obtains the caller object for communicating with the ability.
+Starts a UIAbility in the foreground or background and obtains the caller object for communicating with the UIAbility.

 Observe the following when using this API:
- - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.
+ - If an application running in the background needs to call this API to start a UIAbility, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.
- - If **visible** of the target ability is **false**, the caller must have the **ohos.permission.START_INVISIBLE_ABILITY** permission.
+ - If **visible** of the target UIAbility is **false**, the initiator UIAbility must have the **ohos.permission.START_INVISIBLE_ABILITY** permission.
  - For details about the startup rules for the components in the stage model, see [Component Startup Rules (Stage Model)](../../application-models/component-startup-rules.md).

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core